hindu-comm/mail_stream_indology/2013/05/Sanskrit_syntax/144__Rajam.md

 > I'm a huge admirer of Speyer's book--I honestly feel like I learn something new and interesting every single time I open it-- but I do agree with Chris that it would benefit from re-setting.
 The font in which the Nāgarī text is set can make for hard reading for those who aren't used to it: there are many times that I've strongly recommended it to intermediate students who have found it difficult to make sense of.
 Also, Speyer doesn't always translate his examples: this isn't a problem for those with more experience in the language, but the target audience of language learners are sometimes at a disadvantage, which is a real shame.
 >
 >
-> I​ completely agree about the admiration for Speyer's book.
+> I completely agree about the admiration for Speyer's book.
 It's really quite extraordinary.
 Deeply laced throughout with Paninian references (fully understood for their linguistic meaning) and showing a sensitive and original flair for translation and understanding of his examples.
 Amazing book.
 >
-> Dominik​
+> Dominik
 >
 > _______________________________________________
 >